abevoelker/devise-passwordless/UPGRADING.md

         to: "devise/passwordless/magic_links#show",
         as: "users_magic_link"
     ```

-* Remove `require 'devise/passwordless/mailer'` line from `config/initializers/devise.rb`
+* Changes are required to the Devise initializer in `config/initializers/devise.rb`:
+  * Delete this line:
+    ```
+    require 'devise/passwordless/mailer'
+    ```

-* New Devise config value `passwordless_tokenizer` is required.
+  * New config value `passwordless_tokenizer` is required.
 Check README for
     an explanation of tokenizers.
     * Add this section to `config/initializers/devise.rb`:

       ```ruby
       # Which algorithm to use for tokenizing magic links.
 See README for descriptions
       config.passwordless_tokenizer = "MessageEncryptorTokenizer"
       ```

+* There is a new `:magic_link_sent_paranoid` i18n key you should add to your `config/locales/devise.en.yml` file:

+    ```diff
+    @@ -58,6 +58,7 @@
+        passwordless:
+          not_found_in_database: "Could not find a user for that email address"
+          magic_link_sent: "A login link has been sent to your email address.
+Please follow the link to log in to your account."
+    +      magic_link_sent_paranoid: "If your account exists, you will receive an email with a login link.
+Please follow the link to log in to your account."
+      errors:
+        messages:
+          already_confirmed: "was already confirmed, please try signing in"

+    ```
+  * If Devise's paranoid mode is enabled in your Devise initializer, this new key
+    replaces the use of both `:magic_link_sent` and `:not_found_in_database` to be
+    ambiguous about the existence of user accounts to prevent account enumeration
+    vulnerabilities.
+If you want the old behavior back, ensure `Devise.paranoid`
+    is `false` by setting `config.paranoid = false` in your Devise initializer.

 * `magic_link` path and URL helpers now work
   * Delete any code that looks like this: